hoang-tran/hoang-tran.github.io/_i18n/en/_posts/2018-10-19-are-we-too-addicted-to-social-medias.md

 At 11:30 pm, I brushed my teeth, lied down comfortably in bed and watched some more videos until my eyes force themselves to close.

-"It was a good day".
+"It was a boring day".

-The next morning, I was woken up by the alarm, reached out to my phone and repeated the routine all over again.
+The next morning, I was woken up by the annoying alarm, reached out to my phone and repeated the routine all over again.

-## What's wrong?
+## Something is not right?

 Actually, there's nothing wrong with that.
 It all depends on priorities.

 At that time, I decided to only focus on 2 things: "work" and "family".

-After a stressful day at work, after my family has been taken care of, there's nothing wrong with watching a bunch of videos or browsing Facebook mindlessly.
+After a stressful day at work, after spending my time with my family, there's nothing wrong with watching a bunch of videos or browsing Facebook mindlessly.
 It's my free time after all, I need to relax and be entertained.

 The problem comes when you start compromising your main priorities to make time for Facebook, Instagram or Youtube.
 For examples:
-* You try to find idle time at work to check your social content.
+* You always try to utilize idle time at work to check your social content.
 You easily get distracted by notifications and couldn't concentrate for long hours.
 You constantly check your phone during meetings and have no idea what other people are discussing about.
 * While having dinner with your family, you stare at your phone most of the time instead of listening or thinking about what to say.

-However, I didn't do any these behaviours.
+However, I didn't have these behaviours.
 Even if I did, I consider that to be an easy problem.
 It's easy to notice and easy to make adjustment.
 If I get too distracted at work, my boss will tell me.
 If I don't pay attention to my family, they will tell me.
 There's no way I won't notice my social addiction.

 ## So what is the real problem?

-The real problem here is that because of this addiction, I didn't bother reflecting on myself anymore, to see whether I'm improving everyday and whether I'm on track of achieving my goals.
+Because of this addiction, I didn't bother "reflecting on myself" anymore, to see whether I'm improving everyday and whether I'm on track of achieving my goals.

 If I aim to reach the top of my career, would it be enough to just spend a minimal time at work and then call it a day?
 Is there anything else that I can contribute?
 Do I need to learn something else?